GiulaiB/surfacetemperature-landcover-analysis/DATA_SOURCES.md

 **Access and use constraints:**
 The licence used is the **Creative Commons Attribution 4.0 International**, you can see the details [here](https://creativecommons.org/licenses/by/4.0/).
 - EU Data Citation: *Land Kärnten, ‘Digital terrain model (DGM) Austria’, 2015 (updated 2024-06-10), accessed 2025-11-30, http://data.europa.eu/88u/dataset/b5de6975-417b-4320-afdb-eb2a9e2a1dbf*

-For more information visit the link above.
+For more information visit the link given above.

 After you successfully download the Data, you need to follow the instructions given in the `README.md`.